iluwatar/java-design-patterns/hexagonal-architecture/README.md

 ---
-title: "Hexagonal Architecture Pattern in Java: A Comprehensive Guide"
+title: "Hexagonal Architecture Pattern in Java: Decoupling Core Logic for Enhanced Flexibility"
+shortTitle: Hexagonal Architecture
 description: "Explore the Hexagonal Architecture pattern in Java.
 Learn how it decouples core logic from external interfaces, enhances maintainability, and improves testability with practical examples."
 category: Architectural
 language: en